Kong/lua-resty-lmdb/README.md

 **context:** *any context*

 Appends a `db_drop` operation in the transactions table.
+If `db` is omitted, it defaults to `"_default"`.
 This operation does not return anything in case of successful transaction commits.

 [Back to TOC](#table-of-contents)